-- The Citi cards are not very competitive anymore when it comes to rewards (although they’re still good for 0% offers).
-Their Forward card had 5x points on categories but they discontinued it in 2013.
+- The Citi cards are not as competitive as they could be when it comes to rewards earning and redemption value (although they’re still good for 0% offers).
+Their Forward card had 5x points on categories but they discontinued it back in 2013.
 On their remaining cards, your bonus categories are only 2 points per dollar while everything else is only 1 point.
 You can earn up to 6% cash back with other cards.

 - If you redemption options are not always 1 point = 1 cent.
-For example, some of the gift cards yield a value of only 8/10th of a penny or less per point.
-Fortunately tough, they do have a select of $25 and $50 gift cards that are at the full 1 cent per point conversion.
+For example, some of the gift cards yield a value of only $.008 (8/10ths of a cent) or even less per point.
+Fortunately tough, they do have a selection of $25 and $50 gift cards that are at the full penny per point conversion (so this is by far the best redemption option since they can’t hide behind a devalued points conversion process with gift cards as easily).

 - The Citi Thank You Bonus Points Center for online shopping does indeed have the biggest selection of merchants, but the rewards you earn tend to usually be quite a bit lower than ShopDiscover (for Discover credit cards).
 For example, Citi gives only 2 pts/dollar at Walmart.com while Discover gives 5% cash back.